TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

    (either explicitly or through auto enable/disable logic), use::

      IF ("${<XXX>_ENABLE_<YYY>}" STREQUAL "")
-       # Variable has not be set to 'ON' or 'OFF' yet
+       # Variable has not been set to 'ON' or 'OFF' yet
        ...
      ENDIF()